 That was a huge fail.
 However, for Reed Hastings, this was the advantage they needed to beat a humongous company that was sleeping on the money they had already made.
 When Netflix began, it was a DVD-by-mail service.
-Reed Hastings had looked at emerging technologies and seen that DVDs were becoming popular, something that Blockbuster ignored.
+Reed Hastings had looked at emerging technologies and seen that DVDs were becoming popular, a fact that Blockbuster ignored.
 Additionally, he had seen the capability to burn a lot of movies on them, instead of just one movie per rental as Blockbuster was doing.
-So he introduced this to the market and eventually, Netflix became a DVD-by-mail rental service.
+He introduced this to the market and eventually, Netflix became a DVD-by-mail rental service.

-And as time passed, DVDs were being surpassed quite fast by the streaming market because the internet was becoming more readily accessible.
-There were fewer and fewer DVD rentals, and more online subscriptions for Netflix on-demand streaming service.
+As time passed, DVDs were surpassed quite fast by the streaming market because the internet was becoming more more accessible.
+There were fewer and fewer DVD rentals and more online subscriptions for Netflix’s on-demand streaming service.

 This just shows how aware of the times Netflix was, and how asleep Blockbuster had been for so many years before their bankruptcy.
-As an entrepreneur, Reed was always watching to see where the market was headed and adjust to it; helping him stay ahead of Blockbuster with every passing day.
+As an entrepreneur, Reed was always watching to see where the market was headed and adjust to it.
+This awareness helped him stay ahead of Blockbuster with every passing day.
 Innovation should never stop once you get customers or become big in a certain space.
 It is part of growth, and you should innovate even more as you grow.

 3. Culture is critical

 The company culture at Netflix is important.
 The CEO has maintained that there should be no excuse for culture distortion as the company grows big.
-He has found a way to maintain the culture at Netflix by allowing everyone to get involved in the thought process of how the culture can be shaped better to integrate everyone in a growing company.
+He has found a way to maintain the culture at Netflix by allowing everyone to get involved in the thought process of how to shape the culture better to integrate everyone in a growing company.